Best NFL Draft Picks from Each Round

 The fact that Brady has since become one of the most celebrated football players in all of NFL history proves his unmatched endurance and tenacity.
 Luckily for fans, the New England Patriots organization took a chance on Brady—selecting him as the draft’s 199th overall pick.

 Throughout his 23 NFL seasons, Brady won seven Super Bowl titles and three NFL MVP awards.

 The 1974 NFL Draft class was crucial for the Pittsburgh Steelers.
 Four of the team’s selected players from that year were later inducted into the Pro Football Hall of Fame.
 Of those four, center Mike Webster is perhaps one of the most important players in Pittsburgh’s history.

 Before joining the NFL, Webster had already established a level of recognition for his inner toughness at the University of Wisconsin.
-He took things to the next level in Pittsburgh and earned the nickname “Iron Mike”—quite an honor considering Pittsburgh is known as the Steel City.
+He took things to the next level in Pittsburgh and earned the nickname “Iron Mike”—quite an honor considering Pittsburgh is known as Steel City.

 Webster won four Super Bowl championships with the Steelers and concluded his 17-year pro career in 1990.

 Another prolific player drafted in the 1970s was linebacker Harry Carson.

 In college, the South Carolina native made a name for himself by captaining the South Carolina State University defense to many record-setting performances.
 His defensive leadership carried into the NFL after the New York Giants selected him in the fourth round of the 1976 draft.